Many-body spectral transitions through the lens of the variable-range SYK2 model

-The one-particle Hamiltonian $J_{ij}a(i-j)$ is an example of a PRBM.
-These models exhibit different properties depending on the value of $\alpha$ \cite{Mirlin_etal1996}: for $\alpha \in [0,0.5)$, the system is ergodic and indistinguishable from the Gaussian orthogonal ensemble.
+The one-particle Hamiltonian $J_{ij}a(i-j)$, i.e., the coupling constant matrix, is an example of a PRBM model.
+It determines the excitations of the system in the single-particle sector \footnote{The notion of single-particle Hamiltonian might appear ambiguous for Majorana fermions.
+However, $N$ Majorana modes can be mapped to $N/2$ complex ones, allowing the Hamiltonian to be diagonalized via a Bogoliubov transformation.
+For number-conserving complex-fermion Hamiltonians, one can add a chemical potential to force the system to favor certain particle sectors.
+This approach can be used in the context of the path-integral calculations developed in the next sections.
+In this formulation, the single-particle limit can be recovered by taking the chemical potential to minus infinity.} and exhibits different properties depending on the value of $\alpha$ \cite{Mirlin_etal1996}: for $\alpha \in [0,0.5)$, the PRBM is ergodic and indistinguishable from the Gaussian orthogonal ensemble.
 For $\alpha> 1.5, $ it becomes integrable \cite{Xu_2023}.
 At $\alpha = 1$, it has an Anderson critical point \cite{Anderson_1958,Mirlin_etal1996,Kravtsov_1997,Evers_2000,Varga_2000,Mirlin_2000} separating the delocalized but non-ergodic regime $\alpha \in (0.5,1)$~\cite{Bogomolny_2018,Nosov_2019,Xu_2023}, from the localized but super-diffusive regime $\alpha \in (1,1.5)$.
-The remainder of this paper explores how these one-particle transitions manifest in the many-body system.
+In this paper, we explore the transitions of the corresponding many-body system, the variable-range SYK$_2$ model.

-\B{\it Path integral for the SFF.}--- The main quantity we will use to analyze the many-body physics is the SFF, defined as $g(T)= {\langle |Z(i T)|^2 \rangle}/{\langle |Z(0)|^2 \rangle}$.
-The angle brackets denote averaging over the random couplings.
-In what follows, we will express $g(t)$ in terms of collective-field variables, find the dominant saddle point solutions, which spontaneously break some of the symmetries of the action, and identify the contribution from the associated zero modes, which depend on the eigenvalues of the matrix $A$ defined in Eq.~\eqref{eq:A_def}.
+{\it Path integral for the average SFF.} The main quantity we will use to analyze the many-body physics is the disorder-averaged SFF, defined as $g(T)= {\langle |Z(i T)|^2 \rangle}/{|Z(0)|^2}$.
+The angle brackets denote averaging over the random couplings, while $Z(0)$ is the Hilbert-space dimension.
+In what follows, we express $g(t)$ using collective-field variables, determine the dominant saddle-point solutions that spontaneously break some action symmetries, and identify the zero-mode contributions, which depend on the eigenvalues of $A$ defined in Eq.~\eqref{eq:A_def}.